-For three years, the Leaders Under 40 Awards have identified and recognised outstanding individuals who have, in their own fields, moved the global sports industry forward; individuals who have the potential to set the agenda for the business of sport well into the future.
+For three years, together with Aspire Academy, the Leaders Under 40 Awards have identified and recognised outstanding individuals who have, in their own fields, moved the global sports industry forward; individuals who have the potential to set the agenda for the business of sport well into the future.

 As the Leaders Under 40 Awards return for a fourth year in 2018, this time as part of the Leaders Sports Awards, we check in with alumni from across the years for a career and leadership development update.